The Easiest Seafood Boil Recipe (7 Easy Steps!)

 Cooking a seafood boil is relatively easy.
 To cook a seafood boil, you’ll need to make a seafood broth in a large pot with water and DIY seafood boil seasoning, liquid crab boil, or another alternative, my homemade seafood seasoning or a handful of seasonings you like.
 Boil all these then cook the seafood, corn, sausages, and potatoes!

-Tips for making a seafood boil
+Tips for Making a Seafood Boil

 A large pot is the best option when cooking a seafood boil.
 It’s great to use it to avoid messes, but also for helping to submerge the seafood in the water.
+You can use the largest pot you have in your house to cook your seafood boil no worries, but if you don’t have one, I recommend this one:

 Lime or lemon juice is a great addition to the seafood boil.
 The citrus juice will help cut down on the freshness of the seafood as it cooks.
 While some people do it, I try not to add the lime with peels into the seafood broth to avoid bitterness.
 Instead, I like to squeeze the juice of 1 lime or lemon into the seafood broth before boiling any of the seafood and vegetables.